sciencemesh/sciencemesh/docs/content/en/docs/Technical-documentation/IOP/IOP-Nextcloud-ownCloud10-integrations/_index.md

 There are a number of moving parts involved, they all need to be exactly right for things to work:
 * your site's registration in gocdb.
 Make sure your site is registered with 'infrastructure = production' and with the right configuration
 * your revad version
-* your reva config.toml file.
+* your two reva config.toml files.
 THIS IS IMPORTANT!
 * your OC-10 or NC version (patched or from a git branch); OC10.12 already contains the patch, so skip patching if you're running 10.12.
 OC10.12 is the recommended version.
 * in the case of OC-10, your config.php
 * the sciencemesh app